 The Squamish Fruit Tree Project connects people with fruit to community groups who need fruit.

-If you have fruit trees and are unable to harvest the fruit, Bear Aware and Squamish CAN (Climate Action Network) would like to help.
+If you have fruit trees and are unable to harvest the fruit, WildSafeBC and Squamish CAN (Climate Action Network) would like to help.
 Squamish Fruit Tree Project volunteers will come and pick the fruit and re-distribute it within the community.

-If you would like to volunteer your time to assist with fruit picking, contact the Fruit Tree Project Coordinator, Andrea Kittler at 604.848.4067 or by email or Bear Aware at: 604.815.5066 or by email.
+If you would like to volunteer your time to assist with fruit picking or have fruit that you are not using, please contact Tracy Keeling, Squamish Fruit Tree Project Coordinator, at: firstname.lastname@example.org or 604.849.0862 or WildSafeBC at: 604.815.5066 or by email.